Old Salisbury Road shooting: Background

-Michael Hayes was born in Winston-Salem in Forsyth County, North Carolina where he was raised.
+Michael Hayes was born in Winston-Salem in Forsyth County, North Carolina, where he was raised.
 After beginning to use drugs at age 13, Hayes became known for bullying and self-aggrandizing behavior, fueled by probable mental illness and drug abuse.

 After bouncing from job to job, Hayes began to work at a business purchased by his parents.
 The business, Edwards' Moped Shop, was located on Old Salisbury Road in southern Forsyth County, near the Davidson County line.
 After he stole funds from the business for a number of months, Hayes' parents threatened to sell the business and stop supporting him, an idea that helped to fuel Hayes' break with reality.

 Shooting

 After exhibiting unstable behavior for a few weeks, and following police reports of concern over his behavior, Michael Hayes shot nine passersby from the centerline of the darkened road in front of his parents' moped shop on the night of July 17, 1988.
 Four of those who were shot, Crystal Cantrell, Tom Nicholson, Melinda Hayes, and Ronnie Hull, died.
 Complicating matters, the moped shop sat near the Forsyth and Davidson County lines, leading to confusion as to which law enforcement agency had jurisdiction.

+After the 3rd victim was killed, a sheriff's deputy named Steven McGuire asked a supervisor Do I have permission to take him down?
+But the supervisor replied No, wait until I get there.
+After which the assailant killed the fourth victim.
+The mass killing was put to an end when deputies finally returned fire on the assailant, striking him in the groin, leg, and back.

-Hayes later testified for his actions by saying that he believed the passersby were demons that needed to be killed.
+Hayes later testified for his actions by saying that he believed the passersby were demons that needed to be killed: "I thought they were demons, I recognized them because they had red, sunken eyes, and they had a sulfuric stench about them, like they had come up from the pits of hell.”